gitlabspy/tfp_glow/README.md

-# An example of using tfp.bijectors.glow to train on CIFAR10
+## An example of using tfp.bijectors.glow for image generation
-Tensorflow Probability Glow example
+Tensorflow Probability Glow example.
+A conditional version of Glow is provided [here](tfp_glow/bijectors)
 Requirements:
 - `tfp-nightly`
 - `tf-nightly` or `tf-nightly-gpu`